oneapi-src/oneDNN/doc/mainpage.md

 is experimental.

-oneDNN is intended for deep learning applications and framework developers interested in improving application performance on Intel CPUs and GPUs.
+oneDNN is intended for deep learning applications and framework developers interested in improving application performance.
 Deep learning practitioners should use one of the applications enabled with oneDNN.